ktorio/ktor-documentation/topics/cors.md

 }
 ```

-To allows cross-origin requests from any host, use the `anyHost` function.
+To allow cross-origin requests from any host, use the `anyHost` function.

 ```kotlin
 install(CORS) {